 Vintage cars

-All vintage cars that were built before 1974 do not come with a catalytic converter.
-Hence, you don’t have to worry about catalytic converter theft when it comes to these antique models.
+All vintage cars built before 1974 do not come with a catalytic converter.
+Hence, you don’t have to worry about catalytic converter theft regarding these antique models.

 Diesel cars

-Diesel based cars come with catalytic convertors that do not consist of any precious metals.
+Diesel-based cars come with catalytic converters that contain no precious metals.
 So they are of little to no value to thieves.
-This, if you have a diesel car, you’re safe from catalytic converter theft.
+Thus, you’re safe from catalytic converter theft if you have a diesel car.

 Electric cars